paolajuarezgomez/COA_GitHub_TRF/README.md

 * This is the outcome of actions/github-script@v6 , you can review the plan outcome before do the merge.
 ![output](images/OutcomePlan.png)

-* When you do the merge the workflow with the apply job is launched.
+* Just when merge request is closed the workflow with the apply job is launched.
+(CD)
 ![meergeends](images/meergeends.png)

 * If we review the pipelines ( plan and apply) in the tab "actions"